MazRadwan/DSA_array/README.md

 *Insert into a linked list*

 0. if linked list doesn't exist then create it
-1. Inserting at the begining
+1. Inserting at the beginning
 2. Inserting at the ending
 3. Insert anywhere in the Linked List